Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Challenges Future Research Directions

 \subsection{Sensing}

-Sensing is the process of robotic systems to perceive environments, but several challenges limit the ability to ensure safety and task effectiveness.
-At the object level, insufficient semantic representations extraction, difficulties in point cloud segmentation, and inefficient object recognition for unknown objects and aerial views, compromise perception accuracy.
+Sensing is the process of robotic systems to perceive {their environment}, but several challenges limit the ability to ensure safety and task effectiveness.
+At the object level, insufficient semantic {representation} extraction, difficulties in point cloud segmentation, and inefficient object recognition for unknown objects and aerial views, compromise perception accuracy.
 At the environmental level, high computational costs in multi-sensor data processing and asynchronous multi-modal sensor data degrade situational awareness and hinder timely, safety-critical decisions.
-The following subsections detail these challenges and potential GSC research directions.
+The following subsections detail these challenges and potential research directions.